 There are three parts to completing your mandatory safety drill.
 The first two can be completed in the royal app or on your stateroom TV before you visit your assigned muster station at the set time.

 1. Watch the life jacket instructions video.

 2. Listen to the emergency horn.

 3. Visit your muster station which is listed in the app or on your Seapass card.
 A crew member will verify you’ve completed both steps and complete your drill or will help you to complete all the steps.

-Announcements for the guest assembly drill are made in English, or the official language of the vessel.
+Announcements and content for the guest assembly drill are made in English, or the official language of the vessel.
 The announcements are made in additional core languages when we have large numbers of guests onboard who do not speak English.
 On some sailings, announcements may be made in the language of the market, then followed by English and any other approved core language(s).